 - report suspicious behaviour and unattended bags to the police

 In May 2016, UK authorities raised the threat from Northern Ireland-related terrorism in England, Wales and Scotland to 'substantial'.
 This means that there is a strong possibility of an attack.

 The threat from Northern Ireland-related terrorism in Northern Ireland remains 'severe'.
 This means that an attack is highly likely.
 In recent years, Northern Ireland-related terrorist groups have used firearms and explosives to target security forces.
 Civilians have been put at risk by these activities, which have been carried out or attempted in public places.

 Instances of civil disorder can rapidly escalate into violence.

 - Monitor the news and other sources for information on planned and possible demonstrations or other civil unrest.

 - Follow the advice of local authorities.

 Since the 1998 peace agreement, the political situation in Northern Ireland has improved.
 However, tensions can increase in Northern Ireland during the months of April to August, especially the weeks leading up to the 'Twelfth' (also called Orangemen's Day) on 12 July.
 Associated parades can turn violent with little warning.
 Bystanders can get caught up in violence directed at others.

-- Avoid the parades and other large public gatherings in Northern Ireland on and around 12 July.
+- Avoid parades and other large public gatherings in Northern Ireland on and around 12 July.

 Travellers and residents encounter petty crime, such as pickpocketing and mobile phone theft, across the UK, especially during the summer months.
 Credit card and ATM fraud, often involving sophisticated equipment, is increasing.
-There have been instances of drink spiking reported across the UK.
+There have been instances of drink spiking and acid attacks reported across the UK.